-Term Meaning Consent Consent refers to the Reportable Recipient agreeing to Gilead's use and disclosure of that Reportable Recipient's personal data for Data Privacy purposes.
+Term Meaning AIFP Code of Practice The AIFP Code of Practice constitutes the collection of ethical rules agreed by AIFP members for the Promotion of Medicinal Products to HCPs and the interactions with HCPs, HCOs and POs, with the intent of guaranteeing that these activities are conducted while respecting the most stringent ethical principles of professionalism and responsibility.
+The Code applies to all types of communication and interaction (traditional and digital).
+AIFP Report The local report of ToVs to Reportable Recipients as required by the AIFP Code of Practice.
+Association of Innovative Pharmaceutical Industry (AIFP) is the representative body of the innovative pharmaceutical industry in the Czech Republic and a member of EFPIA.
+Consent Consent refers to the Reportable Recipient agreeing to Gilead's use and disclosure of that Reportable Recipient's personal data for Data Privacy purposes.
 To be valid, Consent must be given freely and must be informed.
 For Consent to be 'informed', Gilead must tell the Reportable Recipient in advance of Consent being given: (i) what personal data of that Reportable Recipient Gilead wants to collect; and (ii) how Gilead intends to use that personal data.
 Consent can be withdrawn by the relevant Reportable Recipient at any time by giving notice to Gilead.
 Cross-Border Spend Any payment made by one Gilead group company to a payee (Reportable Recipient) who is reportable by another Gilead Affiliate (e.g. a payment made by the UK Affiliate to a German HCP is reportable by Gilead Germany).
 Data Privacy / Data Protection The laws relating to processing of personal data (information relating to an identifiable person), including General Data Protection Regulation (GDPR) and national legislation implementing the same.
-Transparency & Monitoring SpecialistTransparency & Monitoring Specialist The Transparency & Monitoring SpecialistTransparency & Monitoring Specialist is the individual in each Gilead Affiliate who is responsible for: Monitoring Specialist generating, maintaining and publishing disclosure reports co-ordinating communications with Reportable Recipients and taking appropriate action to resolve any identified issues Direct Spend Direct spend means all Transfers of Value to a Reportable Recipient made directly by Gilead.
+Direct Spend Direct spend means all Transfers of Value to a Reportable Recipient made directly by Gilead.
 In other words, all sums paid by Gilead directly to a Reportable Recipient .
 This spend is recorded in Gilead's ERP (finance) system.
-See also Indirect Spend.
-Disclosure Code See EFPIA Disclosure Code .
-Donation Philanthropic payment to a registered charity.
+See also Indirect Spend .
+Donation Philanthropic payment to a registered charity for the purpose of supporting healthcare, scientific research or education, with no consequent obligation on the recipient to provide goods or services to the benefit of the donor in return.
 EFPIA EFPIA or the 'European Federation of Pharmaceutical Industries and Associations' is the body that represents the pharmaceutical industry in Europe.
-Further information can be found here .
-EFPIA Disclosure Code EFPIA's code sets out requirements for the disclosure by the pharmaceutical industry of its financial interactions with HCPs/HCOs (see Transfers of Value).
-The Disclosure Code was required to be transposed into the national codes of all 33 EFPIA member associations by 1 January 2014.
-The full text of the Disclosure Code and other information about transparency reporting can be found here .
-EFPIA Report The local report of ToVs to Reportable Recipients as required by the EFPIA Disclosure Code .
-Enterprise Resource Planning (ERP) The system that enables Gilead to generate and manage purchase orders, invoices and other key business documents.
-Gilead Gilead Sciences Inc. and its Affiliates .
+Further information can be found